tomaszkingukrol/async-data-flow/README.md

     bar(endpoint=...) -> {'source': source, 'data': data}

-Sometimes we should map returned dictionary to another:
+Sometimes we should map returned dictionary to another one:

     async def foo(a):
         ...